spiff-radio/jspf-cli/README.md

 - `-i <file>`: Path to the input file [required].
 - `-o <file>`: Path to the output file [required].
 - `--format_in <format>`: The input format.
-If omitted, the tool will use the file extension of the input file.
+If omitted, the tool will use the extension of the input file.
 - `--format_out <format>`: The output format.
-If omitted, the tool will use the file extension of the output file.
+If omitted, the tool will use the extension of the output file.

 ### Example

-Convert a JSPF playlist to a XSPF one
+Convert a *m3u8* playlist to a *xspf* one

 ```sh
 jspf-cli convert -i "path-to-input-file.xspf" -o "path-to-output-file.jspf"